hpacheco/ses/labs/Lab3.md

 # Lab 3 - Web security

 In this lab we will be focusing on analysing the security of web applications.
-Web applications are extremely vulnerable in the sense that they mix a multitude of technologies and libraries and feature highly dynamic features and content that are often difficult to enclose and characterise.
+Web applications are extremely vulnerable in the sense that they mix a multitude of technologies and libraries and feature highly dynamic pages and content that are often difficult to enclose and characterise.

 Instead of focusing on exploitation, we will study how various existing analysis tools can help developers in detecting and fixing web vulnerabilities:
 * SAST: As for low-level C programs, various vulnerability scanners such as [SonarCloud](https://sonarcloud.io/) and [LGTM](https://lgtm.com/) also have good support for analysis the source code of web applications written in various languages (HTTP/PHP/JS/TS/Java/etc).